MrNonSequitur/schopenhauer/README.txt

 III

 Schopenhauer is a bot that plays Protobowl, an online version of Quiz Bowl.
 It does this by cheating.
+If Schopenhauer does not know the answer to a question, Schopenhauer will be very bad-mannered and attempt to skip the question.
 Schopenhauer was hacked together in a relatively short time by the 2015-2016 Inglemoor Quiz Bowl team.

 TODO: args.